coiby/WuGroup/Bechmark.md

 ## npool for Phonon Calculation

+Based on the following test, npool=4 should be chosen.

 | ID| ph time|scf time| npool |
 | -- | -- | -- | -- | -- |
 | 1 | 1h56m |2m12.63s| 4 |